LetsGaming/LED-Controller-GUI/readme.md

 Check out the LED-Controller this is the interface for: [LED-Controller](https://github.com/LetsGaming/LED-Controller-API)

 ## Important
-This implementation is only meant for local deployment.
-There are basically no security checks added, so something like XSS is pretty easy to do!!
+* This implementation is only meant for local deployment!
+* There are basically no security checks added, so something like XSS is pretty easy to do!!
-If you want to add those implementations, feel free to create a fork of this repository
+  - If you want to add those implementations, feel free to create a fork of this repository

 ## Getting Started
 To use the animation selection interface, follow these steps: